GrowVolution/GrowVolution_e.V./Statutes.md

 3. Reimbursement of necessary expenses and reasonable remuneration for services is permissible if approved by the general assembly.

 ### § 2b Prohibition of Preferential Treatment
-1. No person may be favored by expenditures unrelated to the purpose of the association or by disproportionately high remuneration.
+1. No person may be favored by expenditures unrelated to the association’s purpose or by disproportionately high remuneration.

 ### § 3 Membership
 1. Any natural or legal person who supports the objectives of the association may become a member.